Sardar Dur Muhammad Nasir: Political career

-He was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from Constituency PB-14 Loralai-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from Constituency PB-14 Loralai-I in the 2013 Pakistani general election.

 Death

 In 2020, Nasir contracted the COVID-19 during the COVID-19 pandemic in Pakistan.
 He isolated himself at his residence in Duki, but was later shifted to a hospital in Karachi when his condition deteriorated, where he died on 8 June.